codegram/gherkin-ruby/Readme.md

 # gherkin-ruby
 Gherkin-ruby is a pure Ruby implementation of a [Gherkin](http://github.com/cucumber/gherkin) parser.

+Tested with MRI 1.9.2, 1.9.3, ruby-head and Rubinius head.

 ## Why this one over the official, fast, Ragel-based Gherkin parser?

 * Less than 200 LOC.